r4j4h/php-druid-query/README.md

 2. Instantiate a `SegmentMetadataDruidQuery`.
 3. Instantiate a `SegmentMetadataDruidQueryParameters`, configured with parameters.
 4. Instantiate a `SegmentMetadataResponseHandler`.
-5. Run the `DruidNodeDruidQueryExecutor`'s `executeQuery` function with the classes spawned in the previous steps, getting the result.
+5. Run the `DruidNodeDruidQueryExecutor`'s `executeQuery` function with the classes spawned in the previous steps, getting the result from `SegmentMetadataResponseHandler`.

 How to Install